ConverStation instruction for participants

 - Sidewalk and Toronto: Critical Systems Heuristics and the Smart City, Curtis McCord & Christoph Becker

-- nformal processing of electronic waste in Agbogbloshie, Ghana: A complex adaptive systems perspective, Alice Frantz Schneider
+- Informal processing of electronic waste in Agbogbloshie, Ghana: A complex adaptive systems perspective, Alice Frantz Schneider

 - Leaky “Resilient Smart Gardens” Pilots in the Wild – An action research for improving multidisciplinary capstone projects, Birgit Penzenstadler, Libby Gustin, Caitlin Rubia, Brian Powell & Christian Anca

-- ICT Sustainability from Day One: Introducing new Computer Science students at a UK University to Sustainability, TBA
+- ICT Sustainability from Day One: Introducing new Computer Science students at a UK University to Sustainability, Ian Brooks

 - Per-appliance energy feedback as a moving target, Erik Rosberg, Cristian Bogdan, Anders Lundström & Omar Shafqat